-(2) Nothing in this section shall affect the liability of such person to any further or other punishment to which he may be liable under the Indian Penal Code (45 of 1860), or any other law.

-20. Punishment for certain registered offenders found under suspicious circumstances - Whoever, being a person in respect of whom a direction has been made under section 11 or section 15, is found in any place under such circumstances as to satisfy the court,-
+- (2) Nothing in this section shall affect the liability of such person to any further or other punishment to which he may be liable under the Indian Penal Code or any other law. - 20.
+Whoever, being a person in respect of whom a direction has been made Punishment under section 11 or section 15, is found in any place under such circumstances for certain as to satisfy the courtoffenders found under stances.

-- (a) that he was about to commit, or aid in the commission of, theft or robbery, or - (b) that he was making preparation for committing theft or robbery, shall, on conviction, be punished with imprisonment for a term which may extend to three years, and shall also be liable to a fine which may extend to one thousand rupees.
+- (a) that he was about to commit, or aid in the commission of, theft or suspicious robbery, or - (b) that he was making preparation for committing theft or robbery, shall, on conviction, be punished with imprisonment for a term which may extend to three years, and shall also be liable to a fine which may extend to one thousand rupees. - 21.
+If a police patel or a village watchman having an opportunity to arrest any Penalty for person under section 18, fails to arrest him in circumstances which are not beyond failure to his control, he shall on conviction be punished with simple imprisonment for habitual a term which may extend to one month or with fine which may extend to five offender. hundred rupees, or with both.

-CHAPTER V
+CHAPTER V.

-MISCELLANEOUS
+MISCELLANEOUS.

-21. Bar of jurisdiction - No court shall question the validity of any direction or order issued under this Act.
+Por of court shall question the validity of any direction or order issued under constitution.